srnichols/StampsPattern/docs/LIVE_DATA_PATH.md

 ---
-# Live Data Path — Portal → DAB → Cosmos (quick guide)
+# Live Data Path — Portal → GraphQL → Cosmos (quick guide)

 Purpose

-- One-page smoke path and quick checks to validate the Management Portal consumes live data from Data API Builder (DAB) backed by Cosmos DB.
+- One-page smoke path and quick checks to validate the Management Portal consumes live data from the GraphQL backend (Hot Chocolate) backed by Cosmos DB.

 Who this is for